 It's As Sure As Death And Taxes

 We are getting to that time of the year when carriers will be announcing their ‘average’ General Rate Increases (GRI).
-A GRI is the average percentage a carrier will increase their base shipping rates, accessorial charges and in some cases fuel.
+A GRI is an average percentage a carrier will increase their base shipping rates, accessorial charges, and in some cases fuel.
 GRIs adversely impact already

 stretched transportation budgets.